As an adult, you may think of different difficulties you may experience on the piano.

 Be patient and enjoy the journey.

-Be happy of the little victories, the small steps you made today.
+Be happy with the little victories, the small steps you made today.

-In the end, that’s all what matters: being a bit better than yesterday.
+In the end, that’s all that matters: being a bit better than yesterday.

 You will reach your goal, no doubt about that.